Spain | Barcelona & Catalonia | Adult Only

 Barcelona, Spain BCN

 We meet in the morning in Barcelona and are transferred to Pantà de Sau.
 The Sau Reservoir, belonging to the Ter River basin, is a perfect place to kayak.
 When the lake was established in 1962, the water covered the village of San Roman de Sau, while the bell tower continues to be exposed.
-After kayaking, we proceed on a hike during which the views across the wide gorge and the Pantà de Sau dam are breathtaking.
-For lunch we proceed to the pretty village of Tavertet, set amid rugged grazing mountains.
-This afternoon, we explore the town of Rupit, with narrow streets and tucked-away squares, affording some splendid views of the Pyrenees.
-Once in Olot, relax at our hotel before you feed your appetite with a delicious meal at the restaurant we hand-picked for you.
+After kayaking, we’ll hike through the forest to reach “Salt de Sallent,” the largest waterfall in Catalonia.
+For lunch we visit the town of Rupit, with narrow streets and tucked-away squares, affording some splendid views of the Pyrenees.
+Once in Olot, relax at your hotel before a delicious meal at the hotel’s restaurant.

 This modern hotel is within walking distance of the historic town center, with nice views of the surrounding mountains and volcanic hills.

-Get up early if you wish to go on an optional hot-air balloon flight (not included in the trip price).
-Cava and ‘coca de llardons’ (a Catalan cake) are served during the flight, followed by a lunch consisting of roasted & cured sausage and beans.
+This morning you’ll wake up early for an unforgettable hot-air balloon flight.
+Cava and ‘coca de llardons’ (a Catalan cake) are served during the flight, followed by a tasty brunch.
 Those who prefer to keep their feet on the ground can join us on a walk through the protected volcanic natural park between Olot and the village of Santa Pau.
 With its 30-some volcanic cones, this is a landscape of unusual beauty and lush vegetation.
 When back in Olot, choose to visit the botanical gardens and its interesting Volcano Museum.

 Today, bike along a traffic-free ‘Via Verde’ for the entirety of the route to Girona.
 Enjoy a picnic lunch near the former train station of Amer and continue via Anglès (by bike or van) to the ‘city of a thousand sieges’ Girona, whose ramparts still mark the old city limits.
 Tonight the group will gather together for a fine meal with traditional specialties before relaxing in our rooms for the rest of the night.